m-allanson/workbook-crafting-interpreters/README.md

 My notes and answers to the challenges for each chapter are in the `notes` directory.

 This branch implements Lox with Typescript / Deno.
-My previous attempt (on branch `master`) worked through a few chapters of a Java implementation.
+My previous attempt (on branch `java`) worked through a few chapters of a Java implementation.

 ## Requirements